 \section{Limitations}

 \paragraph{Distractor Answer Selection} We included new analysis in Figure \ref{fig:distractors} and Table~\ref{tab:distractor_match} examining whether simulated students select the same incorrect answers (distractors) as real students.
 Figure \ref{fig:distractors} reports the percentage of exact match on the top-1 distractor answers selected by our simulated students and the real world students, to understand if the two populations share a most-popular distractor.
 Table \ref{tab:distractor_match} measures the distractor match rate, the percentage of items where the most popular incorrect answer among simulated students matches the most popular incorrect answer among real students (random chance: ~25\% for 4-choice MCQ and ~20\% for 5-choice MCQ).
-We observe relatively low matches with all models, which suggests that these models are useful predictors of whether students will get a question right or wrong, but they aren’t very good models (in this set of experiments) of *how* students get questions wrong (i.e. WHICH wrong answer they will pick).
-We see a similar trend with the content area correlation results which shows the real world distractor answer selection has more distractor alignment on Measurement problems, where misconceptions follow predictable procedural patterns while, misconception matches are weakest on Algebra, reflecting greater diversity in algebraic reasoning errors.
+We observe relatively low matches with all models, which suggests that these models are useful predictors of whether students will get a question right or wrong, but they aren’t very good models of *how* students get questions wrong (i.e. which wrong answer they will pick).
+We see a similar trend with the content area correlation results which shows the real world distractor answer selection has relatively more distractor alignment on Measurement problems for Gemma 2-9b-it, and matches are weakest on Algebra, reflecting greater diversity in algebraic reasoning errors.
 However, as we focus the scope of this work to our primary goal of using the correctness rates, so future work could look at developing better models of how students get questions wrong.

 \paragraph{LLM Limitations} Our experiments relied on open-source language models, which may not reflect the upper bounds of performance achievable with larger, proprietary models such as GPT-4.
 It is possible that such models, although more expensive would provide more accurate simulations of student behavior, potentially narrowing the performance gap between direct and generative prompting strategies.
 Expanding the model pool with varying model families and architecture can also provide more robust conclusions and generalization of our findings.
 We deliberately focus on open-source models to enable reproducibility and cost-effective deployment.
 While proprietary models may achieve different results, our goal is demonstrating practical screening tools accessible to educational practitioners without API costs.